 You can apply as early as one year before an election.
 If you apply by mail or fax, the Registrar must receive your application by the Tuesday before the election.
 If you apply in person at the Registrar's office, you must complete your application and ballot by 5 p.m. on the Saturday before the election.

 You will receive instructions with the ballot.
 Vote the ballot as soon as you receive it and put it in the envelope provided.
 You may deliver it in person or mail it.
 Should you choose to deliver the ballot, it must be delivered by the individual it was issued to as no other person can deliver the ballot for you.
-The Electoral Board must receive your ballot at Room 109 in the Municipal North Building by 7 p.m. on election day.
+The Electoral Board must receive your ballot at the Office of Voter Registration and Elections located at 317 Kimball Avenue NE by 7 p.m. on election day.

 Instructions for Hospitalized Individuals